 - Tying a surfboard, cooler or a week’s worth of camping supplies to your vehicle’s roof rack?
 Make sure you review its weight limit first, and check your route for any height restrictions.

 - Avoid distractions.
-For parents, that can be children in the backseat who are arguing with each other or using mobile devices.
+For parents, that can be children in the backseat.
 For any driver, it can be the temptation to use a cellphone behind the wheel.
 If you have to make a call or send a text, find a safe place to pull over.

-- Turn on your headlights during twilight hours.
-That’ll make it easier for other drivers to see you.
+- Turn on your headlights during twilight hours to make it easier for other drivers to see you.

 - Don’t leave food or drinks inside your car on a hot day, especially canned beverages, which can explode under high temperatures.
 The same goes for hairspray or canned deodorant.